cromestant/Buraco/README.md

 Play with partner sitting across from you
 In teams you must complete straights and 7 of a kind to earn points. first team member to discard all of his cards wins the round for the team.
-Cards played count s positive points, cards in hand or unplayed (from buracos--wait for it--) count as negative points.
+Cards played count as positive points, cards in hand or unplayed (from buracos --wait for it--) count as negative points.
 First team to reach 3k points wins.

 a straight or 7 of a kind is "closed" if it has 7 cards or more.